 In the case of negligent entrustment, what you don’t know will hurt you.
 You cannot plead ignorance if an employee causes a car accident, and it turns out that

-Most organizations check employee MVRs as part of the hiring process.
-This is a great practice—but it has to continue on a regular basis.
+Most organizations check employee motor vehicle records (MVRs) as part of the hiring process.
+This is a great practice, but it has to continue on a regular basis.
 Driving records change over time.
 In a short period of time, an employee may rack up a couple of speeding tickets, or even worse, pick up a DUI.
-You have to know as soon as possible that a violation has occurred so that you can take appropriate actions before a serious incident occurs.
+You have to know as soon as possible so that you can take appropriate actions.

 Because negligent entrustment lawsuits can cost millions of dollars, some organizations opt for continuous monitoring in lieu of annual MVR checks.
 This alternative is expensive, but the employer knows immediately when an employee has been charged with a moving violation.

 Not all incidents that appear on an MVR check are equally severe.
 Establish a rating system that categorizes employees as low-risk, medium-risk, or high-risk.
 Update each employee’s score as new information comes in.

 Most states maintain a points system to indicate driver safety.
 The number of points on a driver’s record (hopefully none!) can be a helpful indicator.
 But be aware that different states use different points systems.
 For example, driving without a license generates 10 points in Texas but only 2 points in California.
 As a result, you need a points equalization system that translates different state’s points into the company’s internal risk-scoring system.